 - Gael led the revision of the Memorandum of Understanding with the cruise ship industry to prohibit any ship from dumping waste into Elliot Bay and also require them to use low sulfur fuels and “shore power” to reduce impacts on water and air quality while cruise ships are docked.

 - Gael supported a Lower Duwamish Habitat Restoration Plan where 56 parties have all agreed to allow the Port to create 23 new restored habitat wetlands on privately held land on the river.

-Our citizens want to know what their government is up to.
+Washingtonians want to know what their government is up to.
 They want public money being spent in public.
-The people want their voices heard and want access to their elected officials.
+The people want their voices heard and they want access to their elected officials.

 - Gael is a relentless advocate for open government.
 She keeps connected to her constituents and the broader public with community meetings, one-on-one coffees, and social media.
 It’s not unusual for her constituents and reporters to see Gael’s tweets or Facebook posts and then have the chance to talk to her in person the next day.

 - From work sessions in district to legislative and telephone town halls, Gael is working hard to ensure that governmental decisions and choices are being made in the view of the public.
 When constituents can see and participate in the legislative process, we build stronger public policy.

 - Working on complex public policy requires a system where all sides can have a say.
 No matter the party affiliation, Gael has collaborated with legislators, citizens and residents, businesses, and diverse stakeholders to create sound public policy.
 Gael is not afraid to work across the aisle to keep good policy the priority.
 As House Democratic Floor leader, Gael works with her Republican counterpart to get legislation ready for a vote and ensure that all voices are heard.